 "No no no!
-About them killing Altaria," Sandalphon said emphatically.
+About them killing Altaria," Sandalphon said emphatically, his wings open wide.

-There was a bit of silence, until Israfel spoke again. "…What?"
+There was a bit of silence, until Israfel spoke again, frowning. "…What?"

 Iruel spoke again.
 "For some reason or another, the Salamence have been killing some of the Altaria.
 At first it was just mauled bodies being discovered randomly, but… one of the adults eventually witnessed one and managed to escape.
 I think he was called Tabris."